yesjaysonb/dummy-repo/README.md

+# Main title
-# dummy-repo
+## dummy-repo

-Dummy repository to be used for demonstrating git stuff
+- Dummy repository to be used for demonstrating git stuff

-Stuff here.
+- Stuff here.

-More new stuff.
+- More new stuff.

-I am trying this at home.
+- I am trying this at home.